jasperspahl/clli/README.md

 ## File parsing

-a file consists of chunks of data
+a file consists of chunks of data all gets stored in Little Endian

 ```c
 struct chunk {